 Cause: Overheated Motor or Cracked Furnace Exchanger

 If it cracks, carbon monoxide can seep into your house.
-This invisible gas is fatal in heavy concentrations.
-So, it’s important to have an HVAC professional do routine furnace maintenance and have functional carbon monoxide detectors.
+This invisible gas is fatal in large doses.
+So, it’s important to have an HVAC professional do annual furnace maintenance and have working carbon monoxide detectors.